Jacques Clément: Assassination

 Clément was admitted to the king's presence, and while he was presenting his letters he told the king he had an important and highly confidential message to deliver.
 The attendants then withdrew and, as Clément leaned in to whisper in Henry's ear, he mortally wounded him with a dagger concealed beneath his cloak.
 The assassin was immediately killed by the returning attendants, but Henry III, after pleading with Navarre that his own conversion to Catholicism was the only way to save the Kingdom from protracted civil war, died early in the morning of the following day.
 Clément's body was posthumously quartered and burned at the stake.

-Although traditionally seen by both Protestant and Royalist as a brutal act motivated by religious fanaticism, the regicide was viewed with very different feelings by the nobles and commons of Paris, who had expelled the King during the recent Day of the Barricades, and by the many partisans of the League.
+Although traditionally seen by both Protestant and Royalist as an act of fanatical violence, the regicide was viewed with very different feelings by the nobles and commons of Paris, who had expelled the King during the recent Day of the Barricades, and by the many partisans of the League.
 Catherine de Guise, Duchess Montpensier, who had sanctioned Clément's plans to avenge the recent assassinations of her brothers, is said to have been particularly overjoyed and to have immediately boasted of her own role in plotting the regicide.

 Clément was even seen in some circles as a martyr and his actions were praised as tyrannicide by Pope Sixtus V, as well as the Jesuit historian and political philosopher Juan de Mariana, S.J.
 His praise was such that even the possibility of opening his cause for canonization was discussed.
-On the other side, atheist philosopher Jean Meslier praised Clément as a freedom fighter against the alleged tyranny represented by Henri III's determination to transform France from a feudal monarchy with a long history of provincial self-government into a centralised and absolute monarchy.
+On the other side, atheist philosopher Jean Meslier praised Clément as a freedom fighter against the alleged tyranny represented by Henry III's determination to transform France from a feudal monarchy with a long history of provincial self-government into a centralised and absolute monarchy.
 Le Laboureur, however, anagrammatized "Frère Jacques Clément" into "C'est l'enfer qui m'a créé" ("It is hell that created me").